yefim/jerkyll/_posts/2019-12-6-vegan-tuna-salad.md

 ## Instructions

 1. Bring some water to boil in a sauce pan.
 1. Break the tempeh in half and put it in the boiling water.
-Let it sit for 10 minutes.
+Let it boil for 10 minutes.
 1. Take the 2 pieces of tempeh out of the water and pat them dry with a paper towel.
 1. Put each piece of tempeh in a bowl and mash the tempeh with a fork until you can no longer mash.
 1. Put a dollop (1 spoonful) of pickle relish and 1 dollop of vegan mayonnaise in each bowl and mix.